Japan Atomic Energy Agency

 Top > Activities > Nuclear emergency trainings > Basic training

-Training activity plan in FY2023
+Training activity plan in FY2024

-Photo 1 of trainings performed in FY2020
+Photo 1 of trainings performed in FY2023

 a photo of basic training

-Photos of trainings performed in FY2022
+Photos of trainings performed in FY2023

 Target trainees

-Emergency response related personnel of Japanese official bodies such as the national government, local governments, police, fire departments, etc.
+Emergency response-related personnel of Japanese official bodies such as the national government, local governments, police, fire departments, etc.

 Standard curriculum